- Chart

 Overview

-The Motley Fool Capital Efficiency 100 Index ETF (TMFE) seeks to track the performance of the Motley Fool Capital Efficiency 100 Index, which focuses on companies demonstrating efficient capital allocation.
-It targets primarily US-listed companies with high returns on capital and efficient use of assets, emphasizing a fundamental approach to stock selection.
+The Motley Fool Capital Efficiency 100 Index ETF (TMFE) seeks to track the performance of The Motley Fool Capital Efficiency 100 Index, which focuses on identifying and investing in 100 U.S. companies with high capital efficiency, prioritizing efficient use of resources and strong financial health.

 Reputation and Reliability